Bagpipes: Bag

 The bag is an airtight reservoir that holds air and regulates its flow via arm pressure, allowing the player to maintain continuous, even sound.
 The player keeps the bag inflated by blowing air into it through a blowpipe or by pumping air into it with a bellows.
 Materials used for bags vary widely, but the most common are the skins of local animals such as goats, dogs, sheep, and cows.
 More recently, bags made of synthetic materials including Gore-Tex have become much more common.
 Some synthetic bags have zips that allow the player to fit a more effective moisture trap to the inside of the bag.
-However, synthetic bags carry risk of colonisation by fungal spores, and the associated danger of lung infection, because they require less cleaning than do bags made from natural substances.
+However, synthetic bags still carry a risk of colonisation by fungal spores, and the associated danger of lung infection if they are not kept clean, even if they otherwise require less cleaning than do bags made from natural substances.

 Bags cut from larger materials are usually saddle-stitched with an extra strip folded over the seam and stitched (for skin bags) or glued (for synthetic bags) to reduce leaks.
 Holes are then cut to accommodate the stocks.
 In the case of bags made from largely intact animal skins, the stocks are typically tied into the points where the limbs and the head joined the body of the whole animal, a construction technique common in Central Europe.
+Different regions have different ways of treating the hide.
+The simplest methods involve just the use of salt, while more complex treatments involve milk, flour, and the removal of fur.
+The hide is normally turned inside out so that the fur is on the inside of the bag, as this helps to reduce the effect of moisture buildup within the bag.